 Acts 15:19-20, 28-29 “Therefore I judge that we should not trouble those from among the Gentiles who are turning to God, but that we write to them to abstain from things polluted by idols, from sexual immorality, from things strangled, and from blood.
 For Moses has had throughout many generations those who preach him in every city, being read in the synagogues every Sabbath.”

-ANSWER: Stealing, murder, disrespect for parents, bearing false witness, and taking God’s name in vain, were not mentioned either!
-This doesn’t mean those things are acceptable behavior for believers.
+ANSWER: The Jerusalem Council did not mention stealing, murder, disrespect for parents, bearing false witness, and taking God’s name in vain.
+This does not mean those things are acceptable behavior for believers.

-The Jerusalem council listed those things which would prevent Gentiles from worship with the people of God.
-Idol worship, sexual rituals, blood sacrifices which included the drinking of blood - all these were common to pagan worship.
-If a Gentile would give up these practices, then he could come to any synagogue to learn about the true God - and His law.
+The Jerusalem council listed those things which would prevent Jewish believers from worship with new Gentile believers.
+Idol worship, sexual rituals, blood sacrifices, drinking of blood - all these were common to pagan worship.
+If a Gentile would give up those things, then he could come to any synagogue to learn about the true God - and His law.

-The appeal is made to Moses (meaning the first five books of the Bible) who is read in the synagogue every Sabbath.
+In the letter sent to the churches, the appeal is made to Moses (meaning the first five books of the Bible) who is read in the synagogue every Sabbath.
 It is assumed that the Gentile believers will be in attendance every Sabbath, to hear such reading.
-Along with the history of God’s people, they will learn about the 10 Commandments, the prophetic festivals, the health laws, and all the other things relevant to their new relationship with the true God.
+Along with the history of God’s people, they will learn about the 10 Commandments, the prophetic Feasts, the health laws, and all the other things relevant to their new citizenship in the “commonwealth of Israel.”

 The Old Covenant is now “obsolete” (Hebrews 8:13).